Abraham is a profound and consummate masterwork

 Rautenbach introduces us to the story and narrates it.
 It is as if he invites us into his home, his own personal space where he shares some wonderful memories of a past that shaped our future.

-Abraham is a dreamer who wishes to rise above his station in life and make his mark on the world, but the harsh realities of his dire circumstances becomes the deterrent to his happiness.
+Abraham is a dreamer who wishes to rise above his station in life and make his mark on the world, but the harsh realities of his dire circumstances become the deterrent to his happiness.

 There are moments in the story where you can feel the story creeping into your soul.